-- 4.1 The Headteacher will develop draft outline proposals and a rational for change which should also include information on the school structure, job descriptions for any new posts on the structure and an implementation plan. - 4.2 Any proposed changes to the staffing structure will be based on the roles and responsibilities required by the school.
+- 4.1 The Headteacher will develop draft outline proposals and a rationale for change which should also include structure charts, job descriptions for any new posts on the structure and an implementation plan to be put to the Trust Board for approval as a basis for consultation. - 4.2 Any proposed changes to the staffing structure will be based on the roles and responsibilities required by the school.
 Proposals will not be structured around individuals.
-The purpose of a restructure will be to provide a staffing structure that is fit for purpose. - 4.3 Costing the revised structure is a crucial part of the process when considering a new staffing structure.
-The proposals should therefore be discussed with the trust's finance provider at the earliest stage to ensure it is cost effective and within the budgetary constraints.
-This may be more crucial where the restructure is budget driven to ensure the proposed staffing structure meets the required reductions in cost. - 4.4 It is important to also consider job responsibilities and grades of post in line with the trust's agreed pay structure and adopted job evaluation scheme, where applicable.
-HR should be consulted at an early stage when drafting proposal documentation to ensure equality considerations have been taken into account and to also ensure the proposals and its rational are clear and transparent.
+The purpose of a restructure will be to provide a staffing structure that is fit for purpose over the medium to long term. - 4.3 Costing the revised structure is a crucial part of the process when considering a new staffing structure.
+The proposals should therefore be discussed with the school's finance provider at the earliest stage to ensure it is cost effective and within the budgetary constraints.
+This may be more crucial where the restructure is budget driven to ensure the proposed staffing structure meets the required reductions in cost. - 4.4 It is important to also consider job responsibilities and grades of post in line with the schools agreed pay structure and adopted job evaluation scheme, where applicable.
+HR Advice should be sought at an early stage when drafting proposal documentation to ensure equality considerations have been taken into account and to also ensure the proposals and its rational are clear and transparent.